-- All documentation relating to recruitment and selection must be treated with confidentiality in accordance with College’s policies and relevant legislation.
+Applicant information and discussions/decisions during the recruitment and selection process are to be held in the strictest of confidence.
+All documentation relating to recruitment and selection must be treated with confidentiality in accordance with College’s policies and relevant legislation.

 Mohawk College does limit the hiring of individuals based on their marital or family relationship to existing employees.
 Employment will not be permitted where the potential employee would be subject to the supervisory control of their relative in such matters as: promotion, salary, performance or conduct, situations which could give rise to risk in internal financial controls and accounting practices, situations which could give rise to breach of confidentiality.

 Mohawk College limits the hiring of employees who have received a voluntary separation package.
 These former employees will not be employed in any capacity (independently or as part of a consulting firm) for a minimum period of time that is equivalent to the term of notice and/or payment provided upon departure from the College.
 Employees who are laid off under the terms of the Support Staff or Academic collective agreements and maintain their recall rights are excluded from this provision.

-- Any employee whose employment with the College has been terminated for cause, will be prohibited from any future employment opportunities with the College.
+Any employee whose employment with the College has been terminated for cause, will be prohibited from any future employment opportunities with the College.

 Mohawk College is an equal opportunity employer.